greena13/active_admin_environment_tag/README.md

 You can override these colors (including the default) or specify other environments using the `environment_colors` option to provide a hash of environment names and colors.
 If ActiveAdminEnvironmentTag is run in a Rails environment that does not have a color associated with it, `default` is used.

+### tag_position

+By default, the environment tag will appear in the top left area of the screen, however you can display it in the bottom left of the screen by specifying

+    config.tag_position = :bottom_left

+Currently no other positions are supported as the left margin of the screen is the only area where the tag does not overlap content.

 ## Contributing

 1. Fork it ( https://github.com/greena13/active_admin_environment_tag/fork )